The Andaz Maui struggles to manage expectations, and plays games

 Aloha @JNap86 we have a 7 night min length of stay for HGP award nights.
 Please contact our reservation host 808-573-1234 for more info

 — Andaz Maui at Wailea (@AndazMaui) May 17, 2016

 That’s just one example, though there are plenty of others as well.

 The Andaz Maui’s latest award availability game

 Reader @jace_mckenzie points me to the latest game that the Andaz Maui seems to be playing.
 Here’s the thing — some of the Andaz Maui’s games in the past have breached the World of Hyatt terms, but what they’re doing here is technically completely legitimate.
 It’s not within the spirit of the program, though.

 So it’s pretty apparent that this restriction is in place at the Andaz Maui to try and prevent award redemptions, because there simply isn’t another logical explanation.
-Award stays have no blackout dates as long as there’s a standard room available, so by not having standard rooms, they’re getting around that.
+Award stays have no blackout dates as long as there’s a standard room available, so by not having standard rooms for stays of 1-7 nights, they’re getting around that.

 What I don’t understand here

 The Andaz Maui has long done everything in their power to prevent people from booking award stays.
 What’s not entirely clear to me is why.
 It’s my understanding that with Hyatt (and most other global hotel chains), hotels are reimbursed in one of two ways for award stays: